-THE POWER OF IMMEDIATE-IMPACT GIVING THROUGH THE HARVARD COLLEGE FUND Support innovative ideas, enhance the student experience, shape unparalleled academics Donors who give flexible, current-use funds have the greatest opportunity to make an impact at Harvard today.
-These are mission-critical resources that ensure Harvard can address pressing needs, create new opportunities, and sustain core programming.
+THE POWER OF FLEXIBLE, CURRENT-USE GIVING THROUGH THE HARVARD COLLEGE FUND Help the College respond to student needs, invest in innovative ideas, enhance the student experience, and adapt to new ways of teaching and learning.
+Donors who give flexible, current-use funds have the greatest opportunity to make an impact on the lives of Harvard students today.
+During a time like no other, these mission-critical resources ensure that Harvard can address the most pressing needs of undergraduates, create new opportunities, and sustain core programming virtually.
+DONOR SUPPORT HAS ENABLED COLLEGE LEADERSHIP TO: